OliverLysa/observatory-data-prep/README.md

 Script extracts trade data from the UKTradeInfo website using the 'uktrade' R package.

 1. Isolates list of CN8 codes from classification database for objects of interest
-2. Uses a for loop to iterate through the trade terms, extract data using the 'uktrade' extractor function/wrapper to the UKTradeInfo API and print results to a single dataframe
+2. Uses a for loop to iterate through the trade terms, extract data using the 'uktrade' extractor function/wrapper to the UKTradeInfo API and print results to a single dataframe (this can take some time to run)
-3. Sums results grouped by year, flow type and trade code
+3. Sums results grouped by year, flow type, country of source/destination, trade code
-4. Validation

 ### Prodcom